TorchAblaze/WeekFiveTemplate.Solution/README.md

          }
      }
    ```
-   - Open your terminal and run the command: `mysql -uroot -p<mysql_password>` (replace `<mysql_password>` with your MySQL password) and select the enter key to launch MySQL servers
+   - Open your terminal and run the command: `mysql -uroot -p<mysql_password>` (replace `<mysql_password>` with your MySQL password) to launch MySQL server
-5. To run the console app:
+5. To serve the local web app:

 - Navigate to `{Template.Solution/WeekFiveTemplate}` in your command line
 - Run the commands:
   - `dotnet restore` to restore the dependencies that are listed in `{Template.csproj}`
   - `dotnet add package Microsoft.EntityFrameworkCore -v 5.0.0`
   - `dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2`
   - `dotnet add package Microsoft.EntityFrameworkCore.Proxies -v 5.0.0`
   - `dotnet build` to build the project and its dependencies into a set of binaries
   - `dotnet tool install --global dotnet-ef` to install EF Core tools
-     - `dotnet ef migrations add Initial` and `dotnet ef database update`
+  - `dotnet ef database update`
 - Finally, run the command `dotnet run` to run the project!
 - Note: `dotnet run` also restores and builds the project, so you can use this single command to start the console app

 6. Visit the application via web browser at: `localhost:5000/`

 ## Known Bugs